 Adopting a cat is a big commitment and should not be taken lightly.
-At Cats Protection, our primary aim when homing a cat is to ensure that the cat and the new owners are matched well, so that both cat and owner are happy with their new relationship, and that the cat is safe in its new environment.
-Here, we answer the frequent questions that new adopters should be asking themselves (or us!) when adopting a cat.What is the process of adopting from Cats Protection?
+Our primary aim when homing a cat is to ensure that the cat and the new owners are matched well, so that both cat and owner are happy with their new relationship, and that the cat is safe in its new environment.
+Here, we answer the frequent questions that new adopters should be asking themselves (or us!) when adopting a cat.What is the adoption process?

 Owning a cat is not a trivial decision.
 You will need to pay for vet bills (although these can be made less of a surprise by buying pet insurance), annual vaccinations, regular flea and worm treatment, and possibly cattery or cat-sitter fees.
 Please make sure you’re happy with this before adoption.How many cats should I adopt?

 Some cats crave each other’s company, and some don’t.
 Multi-cat households have extra issues to consider, but depending on the size of the house, who lives there, etc, this is not necessarily a problem.
 If you would like further advice on this, do let us know.I have an existing cat.
 Could this be a problem?